 Whilst different types of asbestos have varying degrees of danger, all asbestos is considered dangerous to health.

 Anyone exposed to asbestos fibres is at serious risk of developing numerous forms of cancer.

 Asbestos becomes dangerous when the fibres are damaged or unsettled, and are set free into the atmosphere.

-If those fibres are inhaled, it can lead to a range of diseases, of which most are difficult to treat and can become fatal.
+If those fibres are inhaled, it can lead to a number of diseases, of which most are hard to treat and can become fatal.

 - lung cancer